Midwife in the Tire Swing

 “Do you dream, my dear?”

 “Ah, the sign of an active mind.
 I will now tell you about my dreams.
 You may go, Lucy.”
-As Lucy made no movements that might indicate a departure, Cat whispered in Sarah’s ear, “Do you like Fr.
+As Lucy made no movements to leave, Cat whispered in Sarah’s ear, “Do you like Fr.
 Coughlin, my dear?
 It’s about time for his broadcast.
 I do hope you will enjoy it.”
 On Cat’s TV screen two too-attractive women with too many white teeth were displaying commemorative china plates.
 A lithographic blond woman with a tiara smiled up from the bottom of a tureen.
 “Princess Di,” said Cat.
 “She is dead.
 She doesn’t need dinnerware.”

 “Well, that sounds reasonable enough.”
 Lucy smiled the wolf smile.